Most Ukrainians left without power after new Russian strikes

 Russia has been pounding the power grid and other facilities with missiles and exploding drones for weeks and the energy system is being damaged faster than it can be repaired.

+“Murder of civilians, ruining of civilian infrastructure are acts of terror.
+Ukraine keeps demanding a resolute response of international community to these crimes,” Zelenskyy said.

+Russia’s deputy U.N. ambassador Dmitry Polyansky said in a statement on Telegram that such a meeting has been called for 4 p.m. local time, or 2100 GMT.

-Before the latest barrage, President Volodymyr Zelenskyy had said that Russian strikes had already damaged around half of Ukraine’s energy infrastructure.
+Before the latest barrage, Zelenskyy had said that Russian strikes had already damaged around half of Ukraine’s energy infrastructure.

 Kyiv Mayor Vitali Klitschko said Wednesday that “one of the capital’s infrastructure facilities has been hit" and there were “several more explosions in different districts” of the city.
 He said water supplies were knocked out in all of Kyiv.